-Loop sensor: The loop sensor receives signal when its magnetic field is disrupted by a vehicle and operate the door or gate.
+Loop sensor: The loop sensor receives signal when its magnetic field is disrupted by a vehicle and operates the door or gate.
 This is a very reliable protection for vehicles, and very commonly used in commercial properties.

 Miller-edge: The Miller-edge touch sensor is a piece of rubber installed on the edge of your gate.
-When the sensoe hits an object, the sensor sends a signal to reverse.
-It is a good protection for vehicles.
+When the sensor hits an object, the sensor sends a signal to reverse.
+It provides good protection for vehicles.

 We repair gates of all kinds: single/dual variety, slide or estate swing gates.
 It’s important to remember your security could be compromised regardless of what gate you have, when any of these gate models isn’t in the proper working order.
-Moreover, faulty electric gates may be dangerous or even fatal.
+Most importantly, faulty electric gates may be dangerous or even fatal.

 We recommend keeping an eye on your automatic gate on a regular basis.
 That way, at the first sign of trouble, an issue can be dealt with at a much lower cost than a full-blown automatic gate repair.